 If you choose not to incorporate it, the protein content will be slightly lower.

-I’ve personally tested out this recipe using both whey and a vegan protein powder, both vanilla flavoured and the unflavoured variety.
+I’ve personally tested out this recipe using both whey and a vegan protein powder, both vanilla flavored and the unflavored variety.

-I tend to prefer the vanilla protein powder as it makes the pancakes a bit sweeter and gives them more flavour, but you can certainly use unflavoured if you prefer, or leave it out all together if you’re not a fan of protein powder.
-My favourite protein powder to use is Vegan Vanilla Protein Powder by Genuine Health, but feel free to sub in your preferred protein powder!
+I tend to prefer the vanilla protein powder as it makes the pancakes a bit sweeter and gives them more flavor, but you can certainly use unflavored if you prefer, or leave it out all together if you’re not a fan of protein powder.
+My favorite protein powder to use is Vegan Vanilla Protein Powder by Genuine Health, but feel free to sub in your preferred protein powder!

 Serving Suggestions

-Now as mentioned above, I highly recommend the maple apple topping for these pumpkin protein pancakes, but you can certainly skip it and sub in other toppings instead if desired.
+As mentioned above, I highly recommend the maple apple topping for these pumpkin protein pancakes, but you can certainly skip it and sub in your favorite toppings instead, if desired.

 Here are some other tasty ideas: